even4void/aliquote/content/post/new-pandoc-template.md

 {{< fluid_imgs "pure-u-1-2|/img/template_adobe.png"
                "pure-u-1-2|/img/template_fira.png" >}}

+Of course, the same template can be applied to an Org file, with minor adaptation, using [Latex header](https://orgmode.org/manual/LaTeX-header-and-sectioning.html) options.

 [^1]: See also [What best combination of fonts for Serif, Sans, and Mono do you recommend?](https://tex.stackexchange.com/questions/9533/what-best-combination-of-fonts-for-serif-sans-and-mono-do-you-recommend)